onespacemedia/cms/docs/performance.md

 Accessing the `content` property of a page causes at least one database query, and sometimes two.
-Because it is a [cached property](https://docs.djangoproject.com/en/dev/ref/utils/#django.utils.functional.cached_property), future accesses of it are close to free, but your first access of it is not.
+Because it is a [cached property](https://docs.djangoproject.com/en/dev/ref/utils/#django.utils.functional.cached_property), subsequent accesses of it are close to free, but your first access of it is not.

 Treating it as free might be damaging your performance.
 An example might be your navigation template's implementation of the `new_window` field of the [Link content model](links-app.md).